 Our Verdict · Travel Insurance

-Our opinion on Chase Southwest Rapid Rewards Priority Travel Insurance
+Our take on travel insurance for the Chase Southwest Rapid Rewards Priority

 Baggage delay pays.
 Trip cancellation does not exist.
 Here's what that gap means if Southwest cancels your flight for weather.
 The baggage delay benefit kicks in at 6 hours, pays up to $100 a day for three days, and covers clothes and toiletries.
 That's $300 maximum.
 Most cardholders assume their Southwest card covers them when a flight gets cancelled or a connection is missed.
 It does not.
 There is no trip cancellation benefit, no trip delay benefit, no missed connection coverage, and no emergency medical insurance anywhere in the Guide to Benefits.
 Premium travel cards at this annual fee range typically cover at least trip delay starting at 6 hours, with $500 or more for meals and lodging.
 If you fly Southwest for the Companion Pass and the anniversary points, this card earns its keep.
 If you expect it to protect you in a real travel disruption, you will need a separate travel insurance policy.